The Best Bar Hopping Route in Guadalajara: The land of Tequila, Mezcal & Pulque

 Providencia and Country Club

 More residential and upmarket neighborhoods in Guadalajara that also include the business district.
-Try Shelter for a quiet, romantic wine bar that also has a great selection of cocktails and dishes (This might be my all-time favorite date night spot in the city and a true hidden gem!)
+Try Gastón Wine Bar for an outdoor, neighborhood bar, ideal for an afternoon cocktail.
 There is also Troquet for a French-style wine bar.
 Or you can’t go wrong with the lively Punto Sao Paulo area with a plethora of restaurants and bars lining the cobblestoned street like local favorite— La Docena.
-Finally, Pannarama is a chic entertainment and social hub with bars (like Sala Blanca,) restaurants and a nightclub.
+Finally, Pannarama is a chic entertainment and social hub with bars (like San Juan Records) restaurants and a nightclub.

 Guadalajara Centro (Downtown)